 1Password offers a few different options depending on what your needs are.
 The base plan for a single person is $2.99/month, giving you all the main features it has to offer.

-You can upgrade to the Family plan for $4.99/month which gives you sharing for up to 5 people and $1/additional person.
+You can upgrade to the Family plan for $4.99/month which gives you sharing for up to 5 people which comes out to roughly $1/person.
 You get all the same features as well as sharing passwords and documents between members and control over what other members can see and do.

 You are also able to restore access for a member if they happen to get locked out.
-1Password also has a Team plan that is $3.99/user for standard or $11.99/user for pro.
+1Password also has a Team plan that is $3.99/user or $7.99/user for their business plan.
 This would be considered your business option.